View The Planner

 • Gross taxable income.

-• Total non-retirement savings distributions.
+• Total Non-Retirement, Retirement, and HSA savings distributions.

 • The Traditional and Roth 401k/IRA savings withdrawal rate (%).

-• Total itemized expenses.
+• Total annual expenses.

 • Total Federal/State tax liability.

-• Total expenses (itemized expenses plus taxes).
+• Total expenses (annual expenses plus taxes).

-• Total HSA savings balances.
+• Total Non-Retirement, Retirement, and HSA savings balances.

 • An automatic alert to notify you if you will be affected by IRMAA!